ytcyde/Global-SOCD/README.md

 This might not work on valorant and may get you banned.

 ### Q: I want the wooting style of SOCD / Snap Tap.
-A: Use the AHK file in that case.
+A: Use the EXE with option 1 enabled or the AHK file.

 ### Q: I want the Razer style of SOCD / Snap Tap.
-A: Use the python OBS script or EXE in that case.
+A: Use the python OBS script or EXE with option 2 in that case.

 ### Q: How do I install this?
 A: To install this download the file and add it to ```C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts```.